 Always verify your specific case against the DoPT Office Memorandum on Age Relaxation in force on the date of notification.

-- DEPwD Notification 15 January 2024 clarified inclusion of Specific Learning Disability (SLD) under PwBD-4 for UPSC purposes, with the SLD certificate to be issued by a notified medical authority.
+- Specific Learning Disability (SLD) is among the disabilities recognised under the RPwD Act, 2016 and is considered for PwBD benefits; the certificate must be issued by a notified medical authority.

 BharatNotes